Dimension-Free Descriptions of Convex Sets

-\begin{example} Here are some examples of the categories resulting from Definition~\ref{def:cat_from_seq}. \begin{enumerate}[(a)] \item The category corresponding to Examples~\ref{ex:consistent_seqs}(a)-(b) with $G_n=\msf S_n$ is (the skeleton of) $\mc C = \mathrm{FI}$, the category whose objects are finite sets and whose morphisms are injections.
+\begin{example} Here are some examples of the categories resulting from Definition~\ref{def:cat_from_seq}. \begin{enumerate}[(a)] \item The category corresponding to Example~\ref{ex:basic_consist_seq} with $\msf G_n=\msf S_n$ is (the skeleton of) $\mc C = \mathrm{FI}$, the category whose objects are finite sets and whose morphisms are injections.